HazzyWazz/utilities/README.md

 - [mRemoteNG](https://mremoteng.org/) - Multi-Remote Next Generation Connection Manager
 - [Nextcloud](https://nextcloud.com/) - Open source content collaboration platform
 - [O&OShutup10](https://www.oo-software.com/en/shutup10) - Free antispy tool for Windows 10 and 11
-- [OBS Studio](https://github.com/obsproject/obs-studio) - Free and open source software for live streaming and screen recording
+- 🌟[OBS Studio](https://github.com/obsproject/obs-studio) - Free and open source software for live streaming and screen recording
 - [Obsidian](https://obsidian.md/) - Knowledge base and note-taking software
 - [Paessler PRTG](http://www.paessler.com/prtg) - Monitor a bunch of computers or network devices and their status at once
 - [Parsec](https://parsec.app/) - Remote Desktop Software
 - [PhotoSift](https://github.com/rlv-dan/PhotoSift) - Quickly organize unsorted images into folders using the keyboard
 - [PixivUtil2](https://github.com/Nandaka/PixivUtil2) - Download images from Pixiv and more!
 - [Plex Media Server](https://www.plex.tv/personal-media-server/) - A software application that allows you to organize and stream your collection of movies, TV shows, music, and photos, from a central location
-- [Prism Launcher](https://github.com/PrismLauncher/PrismLauncher) - A custom launcher for Minecraft that allows you to easily manage multiple installations of Minecraft at once
+- 🌟[Prism Launcher](https://github.com/PrismLauncher/PrismLauncher) - A custom launcher for Minecraft that allows you to easily manage multiple installations of Minecraft at once
 - [Proxmox](https://www.proxmox.com/en/) - A complete open-source platform for enterprise virtualization
 - [PureRef](https://www.pureref.com/) - All your reference images in one place
 - [qBittorrent](https://www.qbittorrent.org/) - Cross-platform BitTorrent client